Konard/TasksAndSolutions/README.md

 # TasksAndSolutions
-Collection of example of tasks and their solutions.
+Collection of example tasks and their solutions.

 | Tasks         | Solutions |
 | ------------- | --------- |